Adrianaa911/Adrianaa911/README.md

 <h1 align="center">Hi there👋, I'm Adriana</h1>
-<h3 align="center">A passionate Junior Web Developer 💻</h3>
+<h3 align="center">A passionate Web Developer 💻</h3>

+💼 I'm a dedicated and enthusiastic full-stack developer with a passion for creating captivating web experiences

-- 🌱 I’m currently expanding my knowledges where I show my projects and demonstrate my growth as a Full Stack Developer.
+🌱 Currently expanding my knowledges where I show my projects and demonstrate my growth as a Full Stack Developer.

-👯 I’m looking to collaborate on innovative projects that challenge and enhance my programming skills.

 💻 Skilled in creating seamless, user-friendly designs, my expertise in JavaScript and Python has enabled me to contribute to a variety of projects.

 🤝 I am always eager to take on new challenges and expand my knowledge.
 My professional interests include exploring new technologies and continuously improving my coding skills.

-Seeking mentorship and guidance to accelerate my learning journey.
+👯 I’m looking to collaborate on innovative projects that challenge and enhance my programming skills.

 💬 Feel free to discuss any programming-related topics.
 I'm always up for a good tech conversation!